ooni/ooni.org/content/get-involved/partnership-program.md

 The OONI Partnership Program was created in an attempt to examine internet censorship more strategically and within local context through collaboration with local experts.
-To this end, depending on the role of each partner organization, the partnerships can include (but are not necessarily limited to) the following:
+To this end, depending on the role of each partner organization, the partnerships can include the following:

-* Collecting OONI Probe network measurements;
+* Contributing regular OONI Probe measurements from local vantage points (and engaging local communities with OONI Probe censorship measurement);

 * Reviewing community resources for censorship measurement research;